 - School policy documents which are also looked at as part of the Review.

 If you have any questions about this process please feel free to contact me via the School Office.

-These are the reference documents we will be using during our Self Evaluation this term:
+These are the reference documents we used during our Self Evaluation in term 4 2018:

 Current School Policies

 (This includes re-drafted Policies mandated for our school’s registration as part of the Review Process.
 We invite your feedback on these new and revised policies – check the Policies page for more details.)